pingcap/talent-plan/rust/projects/tools/project.md

 though that you will face more challenges than others during this course, as it was developed on Unix.
 In general, Rust development on Windows is as less polished experience than on Unix).

+Verify that the toolchain works by typing `rustc -V`.
+If that doesn't work, log out and log in again so that changes to the login profile made during installation can take effect.

 ## Project Setup